DHP-stottepakke/pages/pages/dmp_knowledge_base/6_responsibilities_resources.md

 #### [EasyDMP](https://www.sigma2.no/data-planning) [![License: CC0-1.0](https://img.shields.io/badge/License-CC0_1.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)
 **Describe the resources that will be dedicated to the management of your data such that it follows the FAIR (Findable, Accessible, Interoperable, Reusable) principles**

 You should consider the resources (time, personnel, money) necessary to preserve and share the data.
 You should cover where the resources will come from.

 #### [SND - Checklist for DMP](https://zenodo.org/records/6424769) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 [Estimate what resources you will need to collect and document the data material during the project.
-This includes the cost of staff to collect, process, manage, and document the data during the project, as well as to prepare the data and documentation for long-term preservation and possible dissemination, which will improve the FAIRness of the data.]\
+This includes the cost of staff to collect, process, manage, and document the data during the project, as well as to prepare the data and documentation for long-term preservation and possible dissemination, which will improve the FAIRness of the data.]
 **Why is this important?**

 Handling and documenting data tends to require more resources than planned.
 By planning for and documenting staff costs for documentation and data management during the project, as well as for the work needed to archive and make the data accessible after the project, you are more likely to have sufficient resources.

 #### [DMP Tuuli](https://zenodo.org/records/5242629) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
-**What resources will be required for your data management procedures to ensure that the data can be opened and preserved according to FAIR principles (Findable, Accessible, Interoperable, Re-usable)?
-(6.2)**
+**What resources will be required for your data management procedures to ensure that the data can be opened and preserved according to FAIR principles (Findable, Accessible, Interoperable, Re-usable)?**
-- Estimate the resources, such as time and financial costs, needed to manage, share and preserve the data.
+Estimate the resources, such as time and financial costs, needed to manage, share and preserve the data.
 These may include storage costs, hardware, staff time, the costs of preparing data for deposit and repository charges.

 **Tips for best practices**
 - Consider, if there will be additional costs from computational facilities or resources that need to be accessed.